DeFiGeek-Community/yamato-interface/doc/test.md

 <category>-<type>-<name>
 ```

-- `category`: The category of data whom the element displays or manipulates.
+- `category`: The category of data that the element displays or manipulates.
   - e.g. : collateral, borrowing
 - `type`: The type whether the element is for `data` or `act`(action).
   - In many cases, an `input` or a `p` element has `data` type, and a `button` element has `act` type.
-- `name`: The name of the thing to whom the element is responsible.
+- `name`: The name of the thing to that the element is responsible.
   - A noun is desirable for a `data` type element.
 A verb is desirable for `act` type element.

 The notation of these words is camel case.